How to Apply

 Area of the College web site.

-About 10 business days after you submit your application and the College receives
+About 10 to 15 business days after you submit your application and the College receives

 your fees, you will be able to return to this site and log into your private Applicants'